Ace9921/Arcade-Arkanoid_MISTer/README.md

 # Arkanoid for [MISTer](https://github.com/MiSTer-devel/Main_MiSTer/wiki)
-An FPGA implementation of Arkanoid by Ace, ElectronAsh, enforcer831 and Kitrinx
+An FPGA implementation of Arkanoid by Ace, ElectronAsh, enforcer831, Sorgelig and Kitrinx

 ## Features
 - Modelling done at the chip level to match PCB behavior and logic as closely as possible
 - Mouse and keyboard controls
 - T80s CPU by Daniel Wallner with fixes by MikeJ, Sorgelig, and others
 - YM2149 core with volume table mixing by MikeJ for accurate mixing down to the PCB's audio distortion
+- Accurate audio filtering based on original PCB spectrum analysis

+## Changelog
+*v20190225*
+-Initial release

+*v20190227*
+-Change VRAM address multiplexing
+-Change vertical resolution for arcade_rotate_fx
+-Add controller support from Kitrinx

+*v20191228*
+-Clock cleanup by Sorgelig

+*v20200126*
+-Control overhaul by Sorgelig
+-Native spinner support by
+-MRA support by Sorgelig

+*v20200201*
+-Complete core rewrite from VHDL to SystemVerilog
+-Add ROM loading
+-Remove unused logic IC implementations
+-Fix DC offset in digital audio output (thanks to Jotego for jt49_dcrm2 module) -Reduce audio volume to better match other MISTer cores -Add audio filtering to better match audio output from the original PCB (includes IIR filter by Soltan_G42) -Fix aliasing in digital audio output

 ## Installation
 Place `*.rbf` and `a.arkanoid.rom` in the root of your SD card.